Admitted S.J.D. Students

 The ISSS New Student website has many resources to help you understand and adjust to life at the University of Minnesota and in the United States, whether you are on an F-1 or J-1 visa, as well as critical pre-arrival requirement details.
 Other useful information includes a new student handbook, details about campus-wide events, and links to each step of the incoming international student processes!

-After you have submitted your LL.M. or SJD commitment form and paid the seat deposit, the law school International Programs department will send you instructions on how to request your I-20 document through the MyISSS portal.
+After you have submitted your commitment form and paid the seat deposit, the law school International Programs department will send you instructions on how to request your I-20 document through the MyISSS portal.
 The I-20 document allows you to apply for an F-1 student visa.
 Learn more about the materials you must submit for your I-20 related to finances on the University's financial documentation policies website

 If you do not need a visa to enter the US, the University still must ensure all students are aware of and understand the costs of earning a degree.
 This financial certification form is required for all students who will enroll at Minnesota Law but do not need the University to support them in obtaining a student visa.